SECURE ALASKA'S FUTURE - OIL

 What's at Stake

-Oil production from the North Slope is the major source of state revenue that funds education, roads and other vital public services in Alaska.
-A premature shutdown of TAPS would eliminate one of the nation's top domestic energy assets and increase the nation's reliance on foreign oil.
+Continued new investment to increase oil production is critical to the state's economy, as it is the major source of state revenue that funds education, roads and other vital public services in Alaska.

 The Secure Alaska's Future - Oil strategy has four components: